Auto Smush

 A button or a link is added to the page edit and/or variations modal:

-• Add button/link to image edit page: When you edit a page that has an image field, a link or a button (depending on Processwire version) will be added to allow you to optimize an individual image.
+• Add button/link to image edit page: When you edit a page with an image field, a link or button (depending on ProcessWire version) is added so you can optimize an individual image.

-• Add button to variations modal: When you edit a page that has an image field, and you click on variations link/button, modal is opened showing all variations of the original image.
-Here, a button is added so you can optimize selected variations.
+• Add button to variations modal: When you edit a page with an image field and click the variations link/button, a modal opens showing all variations of the original image.
+A button is added there so you can optimize selected variations.

 Bulk mode

 All images and/or all variations can be optimized in one click.
-Will process images sitewide, use with caution!
-If you have a lot of images, this process make take some time, so have a beer or two nearby :-)
+This processes images sitewide, so use with caution.
+If you have many images, the process may take some time.

 • Optimize originals: Optimize uploaded images.